On this page you will find information about:

 Electronically, a database is kept with your personal details and support requirements.
 In addition, it may include electronic versions of medical documentation and file notes from meetings with MWS & DDS staff.
 All electronic information is stored on a password protected secure server within the University and used for the purpose of sending you letters, tracking progress with your support and anonymous statistical analysis.

 You have a right to view the information, paper copy or electronically, held about you.
-If you want to access this at any time please put your request to a Mental Wellbeing Adviser.
+If you want to access this at any time please put your request to a Mental Health Adviser.

 Sharing of Information